Introducing powerful shortcut keys in Visual Studio Code

 + Shift + [ Ctrl + Shift + ]

-The top is folded and the bottom is unfolded.
+The top is collapsed and the bottom is expanded.

-As you use it, it becomes a pain to move the mouse cursor to each line number.
+As you use it, it can get tedious to have to move the mouse cursor to the line number every time.

 Ctrl + k -> Ctrl + 0